Use code to draw with a turtle!

 Callysto helps Grades 5-12 students and teachers in Canada learn digital workforce skills – coding, computational thinking, and data science.

 We’re running a contest!
-Secondary and elementary teachers in Canada can enter their students to win a prize by submitting students’ code-based artwork.
+Secondary and elementary students in Canada can create code-based artwork and be entered to win a prize.
 To create the artwork, students will use Python programming code to move a turtle to draw their creations.

 Don’t know how to code in Python?
 That’s ok!
 This contest is a fun way for you and your students to get familiar with it, be creative, and learn coding skills.